-How do I charge Mavic Mini 2 battery?
+How do I charge DJI Mini 2 battery?

 There are essentially two methods to charge your Mini 2 battery.
 You can either charge it via the drone or by using the 2-way DJI mini 2 battery charger aka the charging hub.

 If you have bought the normal Mini 2 version (not the fly more combo), you won’t get the charging hub and the additional 2 batteries with it.

 In this case, you will have to charge your battery using the drone itself.
 However, you can buy the charging hub separately as well on Amazon (Amazon Link)

 If you have bought the Fly More Combo version of the Mini 2, your drone will already come with the 2-way charging hub and two additional batteries to give you 3 times the flight time.